HomeServicesOfAmerica/styled-material-components/README.md

 5. Make changes to components in src/
 6. Add the components to pages in /pages
 7. Pages are mapped to routes for our documentation
+8. Update the updatedAt comment in the component
-8. Open a PR
+9. Open a PR
-9. Profit :D
+10. Profit :D

 ## How to use
 The components in this library are Styled Components and have full access to the Style Components v2 api.
 That means you can call .extend on any of the exported components to modify the styling of everything within the component.